 Tuesdays are family days at Oktoberfest, but do not be surprised to see children during any day of the week!
 On Tuesdays, rides are half off for families and a number of the beer tents have meal specials for children.
 Children are also allowed inside the beer tents, with parents, but those under age 6 must leave by 8:00PM.

-More information about visiting Oktoberfest with children can be found here.
+More information about visiting Oktoberfest with children, including information about bringing strollers and diaper bags, can be found on the Oktoberfest website.

 Munich is a vibrant and culturally rich city with a wide range of attractions and activities to enjoy outside of Oktoberfest.
 Here are some of the top things to do in Munich: